GreyLimit/DCCGenerator/README.md

 For the moment, simply reading the source code should provide an insight into what this is and how it does it.

+Update (May 2021)

+The Code Generator now support either the original Arduino Uno and Motor Shield, or can be installed into some bespoke hardware to provide a larger number of DCC districts (up to six).

+In addition to this the TWI and LCD code previously used has been removed and replaced with more flexible packages which have a small memory foot print and do not block execution of the firmware (unless told to do so).

+This has enabled some "fixes" to be removed and restored a cleaner operting structure to the firmware (imho).

 ## DCC Plus Plus Command Summary

 The following summary provides the sub-set of DCC commands